duarm/catchme/README.md

 When you run certain commands like 'play', 'add' or 'shuff', you might notice that catchme takes some seconds to exit, even though the command already finished executing.

-That happens because these commands forces mpv into an audio-reconfig state which needs to be waited or handled correctly, Since I'm lazy and never done a proper sync with these events coming from the socket, I just sleep for a few miliseconds after sending the command to mpv.
+That happens because these commands forces mpv into an audio-reconfig state which needs to be waited and handled correctly, Since I'm lazy and never done a proper sync with these events coming from the socket, I just sleep for a few miliseconds after sending the command to mpv.
 This hopefully will change in the future.

 The 'write' command is never called automatically, you might want to call every time you make a change to playlist if you're using 'music_names_cache' to select music in catchmenu for example.